nextcloud/documentation/developer_manual/app/startapp.rst

 Enable the app
 --------------
-The app can now be enabled on the ownCloud apps page
+The app can now be enabled on the Nextcloud apps page

 App architecture
 ----------------